-And Vucinic, who turns out for Serie A leaders Juventus at club level, and scored Montenegro's late winner against Moldova on Friday, believes all the anxiety ahead of the match is England's.
+And Vucinic, who turns out for Serie A leaders Juventus at club level and also scored Montenegro's late winner against Moldova on Friday, believes all the anxiety ahead of the match is England's.

 "Maybe when the group was drawn, people thought we should have been scared of England, that we should be worried about their big players," he told the Daily Mirror.

 "But we're not scared of anybody - we are fearless as a nation.
 I'm not surprised we are top of the group and the only thing that will surprise me is if we don't stay there.

 |8/1||Mirko Vucinic is 8/1 with Bet365 to score first against England in Podgorica

 Vucinic also expects his compatriot Stevan Jovetic - the Fiorentina striker reportedly on the radar of Arsenal, among others - to pose major problems for Roy Hodgson's improvised defence and leave England striker Wayne Rooney in the shade.

 The Manchester United forward saw red for kicking out at Miodrag Dzudovoic the last time he played in Podgorica as England secured a 2-2 draw against the Montenegrins to qualify for Euro 2012.

 "England will be in for a very difficult game," Vucinic maintained.
 "Our fans create a very intimidating atmosphere, but England already know this.

 "Wayne Rooney was sent off here last time and our fans will make it very difficult for the players again.